 Some years, the city has experienced mild snow flurries, but most of the time Christmas (and winter in general) is mild in New Orleans.
 With the average low for December at 45 degrees Fahrenheit and the average high at 65 degrees, our weather can’t be beat.
 The sun is usually shining all month long, too.
 We can’t boast the allure of a White Christmas like somewhere up north, but there’s a real advantage of getting out and about in the city without gloves and a heavy coat.
 However, when it is chilly, we’ve got something for that.

 Around this time of year, New Orleans bars are big on offering festive hot cocktails, and because we can take our drink to-go here, you can have one as a warming walking companion.
 A favorite from the list is the hot Irish coffee from Erin Rose, a fantastic bar at 811 Conti St. popular with both locals and tourists alike.
 What better way to take in the Christmas lights around town, go caroling in Jackson Square, or take in the holiday spirit than with a hot adult beverage in hand?
 Better yet, we’ve mapped it all out for you: check out our holiday cocktail crawl through the French Quarter here.
+Take a look at some of our other favorite holiday cocktails here.

-4. There’s a holiday cat circus.
+3. There’s a holiday cat circus.

 A much-anticipated holiday tradition is the yearly visit from the Acro-Cats, a traveling band of trained rescue cats, for their “Meowy Catmas” special with performances just for Mew Orleans.
 Proving that cats can be trained, the show features felines doing tricks and playing music in the “Rock Cats” band.
 The show has garnered a bit of a cult following in New Orleans over the years.
 Combining humor with cat tricks, the human ladies of the Acro-Cats provide a super fun evening for both you and their furry friends.
 The Amazing Acro-Cat bus is also a mobile fostering unit for Rock Cats Rescue, helping cats and kittens across the nation find their furrever homes.
 Proceeds always benefit their cause of foster and rescue.
 Catch the show throughout December at the AllWays Lounge.

-5. Visit homes decorated for the holidays.
+4. You can visit homes and hotels decorated for the holidays.

-6. We have an indoor ice skating rink.
+5. We have an indoor ice skating rink.

 It’s a part of NOLA ChristmasFest — a massive indoor celebration of all things Christmas that includes holiday characters, an ice slide, and an indoor ice skating rink.
 There’s also a Christmas tree display, which features more than 70 decorated trees.

-7. You can get a Christmas king cake.
+6. You can get a Christmas king cake.

 Carnival purists may scoff at the idea of eating king cake before Twelfth Night (January 6), the official beginning of Carnival, but if you’ve got a craving, you can get a seasonal version from Haydel’s Bakery.
 The famous Manny Randazzo King Cakes are also a great option if you want to indulge your Mardi Gras sweet-tooth at Christmastime.

-8. We have a Christmas parade.
+7. We have a Christmas parade.

 From Mr. Bingle – the city’s official holiday mascot – to Réveillon meals and bonfires for Papa Nöel, New Orleans has plenty of holiday traditions that reflect its unique history and diverse population.
 No matter what part of the city you’re in, the holiday season sure is special in New Orleans.